littlebizzy/slickstack/docs/ubuntu.md

 It installs an Ubuntu-version-specific `/etc/ssh/sshd_config`, resets permissions, and restarts the SSH service.

-The standard configuration:
+The Ubuntu 24.04 configuration:

 - listens on TCP port `22`
 - accepts IPv4 connections
 - disables root login
-- allows only the `sudo-ssh` and `sftp-only` groups
+- allows the `sudo-ssh` and `sftp-only` groups
 - limits authentication attempts
 - disables empty passwords and keyboard-interactive authentication
 - disables X11 forwarding
 - keeps TCP forwarding available for the sudo user
 - disables DNS lookups for faster connections

-Port 22 is intentionally hardcoded by the current installer for compatibility.
-Changing an old `SSH_PORT` value elsewhere does not change the active SSH listener created by this script.
+Port 22 is intentionally hardcoded by the active installer and template for compatibility.
+An old `SSH_PORT` value elsewhere does not change the current SSH listener.

-Keep an existing SSH or provider-console session open while testing a changed SSH configuration.
-A bad IP restriction, key, or username can otherwise lock you out of the server.
+Keep an existing SSH or provider-console session open while testing any access change.
+A bad key, username, or generated configuration can otherwise lock you out of the server.

-## Password and key authentication
+## Password and public-key authentication

-Authentication behavior is controlled by:
+Authentication settings include:

 ```bash
 SSH_KEYS="false"